clabonte/CodePrimer/doc/sample/docs/Process/ArticleEditing.md

 ## Messages
-### Message article.new
+### Message article.updated
-article.new: Message published when a new, draft article has been created by a user
+article.updated: Message published when an existing article has been updated by a user

 **Data**: